Offer and Extension Letter

 We invite you to connect with us if you have any suggestions for additional material or resources that will be helpful to you as we move ahead (please email us at firstname.lastname@example.org)

 A job opening is required for all new positions at the point of hire.
 If an extension occurs from temporary to STE or STE to limited term, a new job opening will not be required.
-A new /existing Unifor Unit 1 position number does need to be established and should be noted in the HR Event Form when submitted.
+A new /existing Unifor Unit 1 position number does need to be established and should be entered into the Short-Term Employee Segment of the Contract Extension eForm, along with the employee’s New Wage Rate when they transition to STE.
 Please reach out to your HR Representative to support you with any hiring process questions.

 Hiring Leaders are encouraged to have a conversation with the prospective employee to use the appropriate offer letter for the circumstances.
 IF a full-time McMaster student is being hired, the department will use the Temporary / Casual letter.
 If the individual is NOT a full-time McMaster student, the department will use the STE template.